elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Two new InfluxDB users to used by prometheus for writing metrics to InfluxDB.
 - Multicluster support for some dashboards in Grafana.
 - More config options for falco sidekick (tolerations, resources, affinity, and nodeSelector)
+- Option to configure serviceMonitor for elasticsearch exporter

 ### Changed